colevoss/react-invalidate/README.md

 ### Form Validation
 If you want to have a form with multiple validated inputs, where a certain action would validate all the fields, you can wrap the form in the `ValidationProvider` component.
-This uses a `react-redux` style subscription model to keep track of each field wrapped in a `Validator` component that is a child of the `ValidationProvider`;
+This uses a `react-redux` style subscription model to keep track of each field wrapped in a `Validator` component that is a child of the `ValidationProvider`.

 To gain access to the central validator, you can wrap any component in the `connectToValidator` higher order component to call the global `validate` function and get data about the validation status of the form.